START HERE – THEN TRANSFER

 Some of NCC’s partners are:

-- Iowa State University and the University of Iowa both have signed seamless transfer agreements with NCC.
-There are many degrees now available through this agreement.
-You will have an advisor for both NCC and ISU or U of I to make your transition as easy as possible.
+- Iowa State University, University of Iowa, and the University of Northern Iowa all have signed seamless transfer agreements with NCC.
+There are many degrees now available through the Transfer Majors.
+For more information click here.

 - Briar Cliff University, Sioux City.
 This program allows students to earn a four-year degree with minimal travel from NCC Campus.
 Business Administration, Human Resources Management, Accounting, and an online RN to BSN program are some of the programs offered.

 - Northwestern College, Orange City.
 This program allows students in designated two-year Associate of Arts (A.A.) degree programs at NCC to continue their education at Northwestern College to earn a Bachelor of Arts (B.A.) degree in Elementary Education, Business Administration, or the RN to BSN program.

 - University of Northern Iowa, Cedar Falls.
 Through the Admissions Partnership Program, NCC students who plan to pursue bachelor’s degrees at UNI will receive special benefits to help pave the way for academic success at both schools.